Neuromorphic Overparameterisation and Few-Shot Learning in Multilayer Physical Neural Networks: Results

-So far, we have explored the performance of different network architectures when trained using a feature-selection algorithm.
-However, this does not fully showcase the computational advantages of neural networks operating in the over-parameterised regime.
-The high-dimensionality of the network permits rapid learning with a limited number of data-points\cite{belkin2019reconciling,nakkiran2021deep,zou2020gradient,zou2019improved,finn2017model}.
-This characteristic is a particularly desirable feature for any neuromorphic computing system as it allows rapid adaptation to changing tasks/environments in remote in-the-field applications where collecting long training datasets carries a high cost.
+We now showcase the computational advantages of physical neural networks operating in the overparameterised regime.
+The high dimensionality and complexity of the network readout permits rapid learning with a limited number of data-points\cite{belkin2019reconciling,nakkiran2021deep,zou2020gradient,zou2019improved,finn2017model}.
+This characteristic is a particularly desirable feature for any neuromorphic computing system as it allows rapid adaptation to changing tasks/environments in remote applications where collecting long training datasets carries a high cost.
 To demonstrate this, we show a challenging fast few-shot learning adaptation for previously unseen tasks using a model-agnostic meta learning approach\cite{wang2020generalizing,finn2017model}.

 Figure \ref{Metalearning} a) shows the system prediction when predicting (left-to-right) the $t+5$, $t+14$ and NARMA-processed $t+14$ Mackey-Glass signals.
 The PNN is trained on just the first 50 data points of the signal, highlighted by black circles.
-The PNN accomplishes this extremely well with near zero training loss, demonstrating the power and adaptability of the over-parameterised regime.
-We note that the MSE's achieved are are comparable to those in Figure \ref{RC_network} e,g) when using feature selection with the PNN.
+The PNN is able to learn the underlying system dynamics and provide good predictions demonstrating the power and adaptability of the overparameterised regime.
+We note that the MSE's achieved are are comparable to those in Figures \ref{RC_network} e,g) when using feature selection with the PNN.
 As such, this meta-learning can achieve strong results with a 75$\%$ reduction in training set size (50 training data points here vs 200 previously used).